Mark-Amgad/fibonacci-app/README.md

 ## Run steps:

 1. Clone the project.
+2. Change you directory to the application folder `cd fibonacci-app`
-1. Make sure that your machine has docker and docker-compose setup.
+3. Make sure that your machine has docker and docker-compose setup.
-1. RUN `docker-compose up`
+4. RUN `docker-compose up`
-1. ping http://localhost on your browser.
+5. ping http://localhost on your browser.